Velaha/Scala/week_2/05_Classes/README.md

 > Make a comparison between chrome1 and chrome2

-What do you notice?
+**What do you notice?
 What can we do to improve this behavior ?
-(What would you do in Java?)
+(What would you do in Java?)**

+The instance are also different.
+To change that, we can override the `equals` method, as in Java.

 ### 3) New version